Frequently Asked Questions

 Q: What do I need to do to change my major (minor, concentration, option)?

-A: To change a major, minor, concentration, or option the student must have a “Declaration of Major” form completed indicating the change(s) and signed by the chair of the department where the new major, minor, concentration, or option is housed.
+A: To change a major, minor, concentration, or option the student must have a “Declaration of Major” form completed indicating the change(s) and signed by the chair of the department or the Dean's Office where the new major, minor, concentration, or option is housed.
 The change of major form must be processed in the Office of the Registrar to be official.

 Q: I have forgotten/lost my Self-Service Banner password.
 How can I get a new Self-Service Banner password?